VOID WHERE PROHIBITED. NO PURCHASE NECESSARY.

 WINNER NOTIFICATION AND ADDITIONAL PRIZE DETAILS:

 The finalists will be notified by email or by telephone (as provided on the Registration Page) and will be sent a claim form, which parent or legal guardian of the finalist will be required to sign and return to Sponsor.
-All finalists, upon being selected, must submit a completed and signed Appearance Consent and Release Form for the final competition and any on-air program about the competition, which the finalist and his/her parent or legal guardian will be required to sign and return to Sponsor.
-The Grand Prize winner will be notified at the Final Event.
+All finalists, upon being selected, must submit a completed and signed Appearance Consent and Release Form for the final competition and any on-air program about the competition, which parent or legal guardian of the finalist will be required to sign and return to Sponsor.
+The Grand Prize winner will be notified at the Event.
 In addition, each finalist will be sent an affidavit/documentation of eligibility and liability release, an IRS W-9 form, and a (where legal) publicity release.
-Each finalist and his/her parent or legal guardian will be required to complete and return the aforementioned documents within 10 days of issuance of these documents to claim the finalist prize.
+Parent or legal guardian of each finalist will be required to complete and return the aforementioned documents within 10 days of issuance of these documents to claim the finalist prize.
 Failure to timely complete and return the properly signed affidavit and releases or other prize documentation, or if a finalist chooses to decline a prize for any reason, or fails to comply with any requirement of these Official Rules, may result in the prize being forfeited.
 Return of any prize/prize notification as undeliverable, or inability of Sponsor to contact finalist(s), may result in disqualification.
 The parent(s)/guardian(s) of each finalist hereby agree that their child, as a finalist, will participate in all advertising, publicity (including live and taped television appearances), press, and promotional events scheduled by Sponsor in connection with the Contest.
 Failure to participate in said events may result in disqualification and forfeiture of prizes.
-Any travel-related prize must be used within one (1) year of notice of availability, or such prize will be forfeited in its entirety.

 RESTRICTIONS, RIGHTS AND RELEASE: